The Essental Yacht Charter Guide

 As you depart from or return to Opua, make time to explore Russell ashore, perhaps even spending a peaceful night in its sheltered bay.
 If your charter schedule allows, call at Waitangi to delve into the history of te Tiriti o Waitangi, the significant and much-debated treaty between the Crown and Māori.
 Waitangi is an essential experience for any visitor.

 Embark on a sailing holiday in Northland, New Zealand, and immerse yourself in the Bay of Islands region - a destination brimming with diverse choices and all the enjoyment you could desire from a sailing getaway.
-It's the perfect plave for a relaxing sailing vacation, a favorite summer destination for Kiwis, with plenty of space for everyone.
+It's the perfect plave for a relaxing sailing vacation, a favourite summer destination for Kiwis, with plenty of space for everyone.

 New Zealand's sub-tropical sailing paradise, just a 3-hour drive north of Auckland